tarwn/lessthandot-hugo/blogs/content/posts/2010-06-02-programatically-create-a-sharepoint-cale.md

 ---
 We recently had a requirement to programatically create an entry in an existing Sharepoint calendar, so here is an example of how we went about doing this.

-I&#8217;ll be using Visual Studio 2008 for this, but the process will be similar for any other versions you are using.
+I'll be using Visual Studio 2008 for this, but the process will be similar for any other versions you are using.
 First of all, you will need to add a reference to one of the Sharepoint web references, so right-click your project and select Add Web Reference.
-You&#8217;ll then be presented with a screen that asks you for a URL for that web service, so go ahead and write it in the following format:
+You'll then be presented with a screen that asks you for a URL for that web service, so go ahead and write it in the following format:

 http://nis/\_vti\_bin/lists.asmx

-NOTE: You&#8217;ll need to replace the &#8220;nis&#8221; section with the path to your own Sharepoint website.
+NOTE: You'll need to replace the “nis” section with the path to your own Sharepoint website.

 The following screen will then be presented displaying the list of available methods: